Focus stacking is a digital image processing technique which combines multiple images taken at different focus distances

 Move the camera

-The second method is much more complex and is suitable for studio environment and is commonly used in macro photography.
+The second method is much more complex and is suitable for a studio environment and is commonly used in macro photography.
 Rather than manually adjusting the focus for each photo, you move the camera towards your subject a very small distance and keeping the focus point the same.
 Since only a small portion of the image will be in focus in each shot, moving the camera closer between each shot allows you to move that small portion of focus through the depth of the image so that every portion of the image will be in focus in at least one of the shots.

 In order to move the camera smoothly and in very small distances, it is necessary to use a focusing rail, and control units.
 This control unit is connected to the camera and the moving rail.